andyburris/aqueduct/aqueduct/README.md

     ))
 ```
 This is especially useful for combining data from multiple API calls, e.g. the Spotify [recent plays]() endpoint and the more complex Spotify [data export]() process.

+### How streams work
+Aqueduct's `Stream` is a wrapper around [xstream](https://github.com/staltz/xstream) that simplifies the API and adds common helpers for the sync process.
+The most important things to know about these streams are:

+1. They are "hot" streams.
+This means any stream emits values only once, even if it's branched into multiple streams down the line.
+2. A stream does not begin emitting values until `.listen()` is called on at least one of its branches.

+The API is quite simple, consisting of _ main operators:

+If you need more complex operators, you can drop down to an `xstream` using `.getBaseStream()` (reference for [xstream operators](https://github.com/staltz/xstream?tab=readme-ov-file#methods-and-operators)), and change it back using `.getAqueductStream()` (example here).
+Alternatively, you can create an extension method on `Stream.prototype` (example here).